7 Best Equipment Financing Companies and Loan Options

 Best for Traditional Equipment Loan: Bank of America

-Why it's a good choice: To purchase general-purpose equipment, Bank of America offers equipment financing as well as a line of credit with fixed rates as low as 6.75%.
-Through its business rewards program, you can take advantage of up to a 0.75% discount on interest rates.
+Why it's a good choice: To purchase general-purpose equipment, Bank of America offers equipment financing as well as a line of credit with fixed rates as low as 7%, depending on creditworthiness%.
+Through its Preferred Rewards for Business program, enrolled members can take advantage of up to a 0.75% discount on interest rates for standard equipment loans.

 Loan Amount Range: $25,000-$5 Million